2017 Big South Conference women's basketball tournament

 The 2017 Big South women's basketball tournament was a postseason women's basketball tournament for the Big South Conference that took place March 9–12, 2017, at the Vines Center in Lynchburg, Virginia.
 All rounds after 1st were broadcast on ESPN3, 1st Round on Big South Network.
-UNC Asheville won their 3rd Big South tournament title and earns an automatic big to the NCAA women's tournament.
+UNC Asheville won their 3rd Big South tournament title and earned an automatic big to the NCAA women's tournament.

 Format

 All 10 teams were eligible for the tournament.